GulleDK11/Anticheat/README.md

 - Discord webhook support with separate channels:
   - flags, stats, bans, kicks, warnings, ban waves.
 - Event embeds include player, reason, score, and action.
+- Webhook fields are sanitized to reduce mention abuse and payload spam risk.
 - `LogOnlyMode` can be used for safe calibration/testing.

 ## Admin Commands (Ban Wave)